 Vaccine education is key to promoting vaccination and addressing misinformation.

 - Implement policies and programs that support getting vaccinated (for example, allowing paid sick leave, offering a modest incentive), and clearly communicate those programs to your workforce.
-Under the American Rescue Plan employers are entitled to tax credits for providing paid leave to employees who take time off related to COVID-19 vaccinations.

 - Create a culture where getting the COVID-19 vaccine is part of being healthy.